xbill82/luca-marchesini.com/README.md

 Belta is available on [Dafont](http://www.dafont.com/fr/belta.font).

-##### The Buttons
-In this case, I rely on Bootsrap's default theme, because it provides beautiful and neat buttons.
-Since the audience of my website is mostly composed by people that aren't very familiar with computers, I have to **prioritize the functional aspect of the buttons over their design** (no, my corporate image isn't enforced by fancy button design).
-Standard Bootstrap buttons are used on many sites, which makes them more **easily recognizable** on the page.
-Also, I needed the **call-to-action** to be clear, and so it is for these non-flat (slightly [skeuomorphic](https://en.wikipedia.org/wiki/Skeuomorph)) buttons.
-Default Bootstrap buttons have **neat styles for every state**, so that the *click* or *tap* experience is enforced by visual feedback.

-I also wanted to have **icons** on the buttons.
-I believe that, when the pixels are available, it is better to enforce the interaction by using both text and icons in buttons.
-The **text enforces the discoverability**, since the first time you click on a button, you're likely to be interested in the consequence of your action *before* you click. **The icon enforces user habits**, because it makes the button easier to find without reading all the labels.
-Obviously, for the icons, I've choosen the awesome [FontAwesome](https://fortawesome.github.io/Font-Awesome/) iconic font.

 ### Marionette.js and the client-side MVC pattern
 There's no real point in using an MVC js library in a non-data-driven website like this one.
 Content is very simple and the user doesn't really interact with data.
 The separation of concerns proper to MVC patterns can be implemented server-side (in the way J2EE, Symfony and many other frameworks do) so, why bothering the client with a library like Marionette.js?

 Well, because it's **hype** and I wanted to practice with it.
 No other point.

-Oh, well, maybe yes, the **transitions** between pages (which are not implemented yet).
+Oh, well, maybe yes, rendering pages in the client lets the developer improve **transitions** between them.
 Ok, let's put it this way: such a framework allows the developer to *really* polish the way pages are rendered, it's reasonably easy to put loaders almost everywhere, and (if the developer makes the effort) the user is never kept waiting without a visual feedback.
-But I didn't implement transitions yet.
+But I didn't implement transitions yet, because pages are already loading reasonably fast.

-Instead, I've been studying the optimization strategies and the [critial rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) and we'll see below that using an MVC framework is a blocking point for page speed ranking and content delivery performance.
+On the other side, client-side MVC frameorks have severe drawbacks on the [critial rendering path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) as we'll see below.

 ### Twitter Bootstrap and the Responsive Design
-On the other hand, for this website I wanted neat colors, whitespace, clear buttons with clear states, responsive classes, rock-solid UI elements, and all this with **as less effort as possible**.
+On the other hand, I wanted neat colors, whitespace, clear buttons with clear states, responsive classes, rock-solid UI elements, and all this with **as less effort as possible**.

 I think interface design should be "invisible", which means that I don't need custom UI items to define my corporate identity, which is a bless, because custom UI items are expensive and difficult to mantain.

 In my opinion, **UI should just _work_**.
 On desktop, tablet and mobile.

-My intention was to use one of the existing responsive frameworks *as it is*, so the choice was between Foundation and Bootstrap, and the latter seemed fine to me, because of the **big community** built around it.
-A lot of people are talking about Bootstrap on StackOverflow and this is reassuring me, mostly because I knew I had to tweak things to get everything properly **optimized and squeezed**, as we will see below.
+My intention was to use one of the existing responsive frameworks without the hassle of custom styling.
+The choice was between Foundation and Bootstrap, and the latter seemed fine to me, because of the **big community** built around it.
+A quick look to the [Bootstrap tag](https://stackoverflow.com/questions/tagged/bootstrap) on StackOverflow helped me in this choice, mostly because I knew I had to tweak things to get everything properly **optimized and squeezed**, as we will see below.

+#### The Buttons
+In this case, I rely on Bootsrap's default theme, because it provides beautiful and neat buttons.
+Since the audience of my website is mostly composed by people that aren't very familiar with computers, I have to **prioritize the functional aspect of the buttons over their design** (no, my corporate image isn't enforced by fancy button design).
+Standard Bootstrap buttons are used on many sites, which makes them more **easily recognizable** on the page.
+Also, I needed the **call-to-action** to be clear, and so it is for these non-flat (slightly [skeuomorphic](https://en.wikipedia.org/wiki/Skeuomorph)) buttons.
+Default Bootstrap buttons have **neat styles for every state**, so that the *click* or *tap* experience is enforced by visual feedback.

+I also wanted to have **icons** on the buttons.
+I believe that, when the pixels are available, it is better to enforce the interaction by using both text and icons in buttons.
+The **text enforces the discoverability**, since the first time you click on a button, you're likely to be interested in the consequence of your action *before* you click. **The icon enforces user habits**, because it makes the button easier to find without reading all the labels.
+Obviously, for the icons, I've choosen the awesome [FontAwesome](https://fortawesome.github.io/Font-Awesome/) iconic font.

 ### The Workflow
 Starting a web project in 2014 is a clear chance to try out the latest workflow productivity patterns that make the buzz all over the community.
 Defining a workflow allows the developer to properly **separate tasks and understand the way these task can be automated**.
 I wanted my site to be ready for development and/or deployment on a machine with Git and Node.js within two or three commands, and this is now possible thanks to [Npm](https://www.npmjs.org/), [Grunt.js](http://gruntjs.com/) (although Gulp.js seems to be a very good alternative, I didn't try it and could not recomment one rather than the other) and [Bower.js](bower.io/).